 The current state biennial budget (July 1, 2007 - June 30, 2009) was historic in that it passed through the House and Senate with only a single dissenting vote.
 This budget makes a commitment to education from pre-schools to colleges and universities.
-Instead of spiraling tuition costs, a two-year tuition freeze was imposed.
 Highlights of the biennial budget for higher education include: